stlaz/kube-enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 - For `IfNotPresent` images, the kubelet will re-pull the image
 - For `Never` images, the image creation will fail

-This will be enforced for both policies regardless of whether the image is already present when the kubelet starts.
-For an image to be allowed to be used, the kubelet must be aware of its credentials.

 This behavior mirrors what would happen if an image was not present on the node (as opposed to present, but yet to be authorized with the credentials present).

-This new feature will be enabled with a feature gate, as well as a kubelet configuration field `pullImageSecretRecheck`.
-Another kubelet configuration field `pullImageSecretRecheckPeriod` will be added to allow an admin to configure the recheck period.
-A recheck period may be used to periodically clean the cache, or ensure expiring credentials are still valid.
+This will be enforced for both `IfNotPresent` and `Never` policies with the exception for images that were pre-loaded on the node and the kubelet does not track them.
+An administrator will be allowed to modify this behavior so that only a specified subset of these pre-loaded images can be pulled without re-authenticating.
+**TODO**: describe the kubelet configuration option for allow-listing images

+The goal is to enable this new behavior by default with an option to revert to the old one by using a kubelet configuration field `noPullImageSecretRecheck`.

-*** The issue and these changes improving the security posture without requiring the forcing of pull always, will be documented in the kubernetes image pull policy documentation.
-The new feature gate should also be documented in release notes. ***
+*** The issue and these changes improving the security posture without requiring the forcing of pull always, will be documented in the kubernetes image pull policy documentation. ***

 ## Motivation